-We are actively seeking third party bids for delivery of all elements of our WRMP.
+We are actively seeking third party bids for delivery of all elements of both current and future updates of our WRMP.

 The process is designed to ensure any third-party bids that are received in response to our WRMP are assessed in a structured manner.

-This process will ensure transparency, equal treatment, non-discrimination and proportionality when assessing third-party bids.
-This supports our underlying aims as an organisation:
+This process will ensure transparency, equal treatment, non-discrimination, and proportionality when assessing third-party bids.

+This supports our long-term priorities as an organisation: